 Guide to the European Union

-What are the characters & powers of EU institutions?
+What are the characters and powers of European Union (EU) institutions?

-The character and the powers of the various institutions are:-
+Below we set out the character and the powers of the various institutions within the European Union.

 The European Commission